yuedajiong/super-ai/README.md

   output: explicit-stereo-representation (only: stereo; todo: dynamic and interactive.)

-# 2024-11-21 (<brain-like> ultimate-learning-and-thinking-direction)
+# 2024-11-21 / 2024-12-14 (<brain-like> ultimate-learning-and-thinking-direction)

-  The first version of the non-BP learning (block-independent-leaning, w/ or w/o target).
+  2024-11-21: The 1st version of the non-BP learning (block-independent-leaning, w/ or w/o target).
 Effitive!
+Tested on: dimension-reduction, classification
+  2024-12-14: The 2nd version of the non-BP learning (block-independent-leaning, w/ or w/o target).
+Effitive!
+Tested on: regression (difficut-task-type, a little different with classification), generation should be easy.
   With accompanying features: incremental/online learning, dynamic sparse routing, representation structure enhanced(against transformer).

-  TODO:
-     a) patent, more tests and paper;   b) continue research: advaced thinking
+    TODO:  a) patent, more tests and paper;   b) continue research: advaced thinking

 #